 - Release time or sabbatical from work.

-- Projects that are currently or could potentially be funded under another TAC Arts Education category.
+- Projects that are currently or could potentially be funded under another TN Arts Commission Arts Education category.

 - Expenses involved in establishing, maintaining, or administering an organization or company.